OrinariLabs/Orinari_App/docs/features/security.md

 # Security Features

-NEPHARA implements multiple layers of security to protect against common AI vulnerabilities and attacks.
+ORINARI implements multiple layers of security to protect against common AI vulnerabilities and attacks.

 ## Overview

-Security is built into every layer of NEPHARA:
+Security is built into every layer of ORINARI:

 1. **Prompt Injection Protection** - Multi-layered defenses in the system prompt
 2. **Model Identity Protection** - Prevents extraction of underlying AI model details